IdanAzuri/glico-learning-small-sample/README.md

-# Generative Latent Implicit Conditional Optimizationwhen Learning from Small Sample
+# Generative Latent Implicit Conditional Optimization when Learning from Small Sample
 If you find this repository useful in your research, please cite the following paper: